project-sunbird/project-sunbird.github.io/pages/developer-docs/announcement_onboarding.md

 ---
 ## Overview

-This section helps you to enable onboarding announcements feature on Sunbird.

-Ensure you have access and authorization to the following APIs before technical integration:
+This section helps users to enable onboarding announcements feature on Sunbird.Ensure you have access and authorization to the following APIs before technical integration:
 1. User APIs
 2. Organization APIs
 3. Locations APIs